Training Colorado educators about Sustainable Co-existence between ranchers and wolves

 6 Grants received that built upon this project

-40 New working collaborations
+60 New working collaborations

 Project outcomes:

 In 2020 we developed a video with interviews of producers and professionals in Montana and Wyoming, where wolves have been a fact of life since 1996.
 The video can be viewed on our website or at https://youtu.be/g_3ZriAT1bg.
 The video won a gold award in the Critique & Awards, Informational or Educational Video Production for External Audience/General Public, International Association for Communications Excellence.
+The outcome of the video was comfort for Colorado producers through learning from others that have already experienced a similar reintroduction.

 We took approximately 20 producers and agents for a multi-day trip to Montana to see first hand what producers there have experienced since wolves were reintroduced in the mid 1990's.
 We strategically chose an agent and producer pair from each county where we expect activity.
 Trust is an issue with the university and state where wolves are concerned.
 This trip allowed us to have a pair of individuals of trust in each key county that we had the trust of and a shared experience.
 This project generated a lot of trust and amplified educational programming and demonstrations from the producers and agents that attended.
+Several of our attendees went on to do their own activities.
+They have been featured speakers and advisors to to state management efforts.
+Two of them were instrumental in work to get cost-share funding through a special program with the USDA Natural Resource Conservation Service.

-45 Agricultural service provider participants who used knowledge and skills learned through this project (or incorporated project materials) in their educational activities, services, information products and/or tools for farmers
+100 Agricultural service provider participants who used knowledge and skills learned through this project (or incorporated project materials) in their educational activities, services, information products and/or tools for farmers

-30 Farmers reached through participant's programs
+60 Farmers reached through participant's programs

 Success stories:

 One of our ranch partners, Jo Stanko, hosted a meeting at her ranch to foster community dialog.
-In her words: Come learn about Wester Slope perspectives during a dynamic weekend of conversation, field demonstrations and engaging programming designed to foster mutual awareness and understand ab out sustainable ranching and living with predators (see attached flier).
+In her words: Come learn about Western Slope perspectives during a dynamic weekend of conversation, field demonstrations and engaging programming designed to foster mutual awareness and understand ab out sustainable ranching and living with predators (see flier).
 Participants included: NGO's: Undiscovered Earth, Western Watershed Project, Defenders of Wildlife, San Juan Citizens Alliance, Southwest Wolf Cooperative, Wildearth Guardians, Humane Society of the United States, Biophilia Foundation, Windward Strategies ( Sierra Club representative), Wolves of the Rockies, Northern Rockies Conservation Cooperative, Peak Government Affairs, Oceanic Preservation Society and Western Landowners Alliance.
 Educational institutes : environmental studies professors and graduate students from CU, DU, and Western University.
 2.34 educational services, and William Smith High.
 A wolf advocate from Gunnison which was not connected to any group.
 Government groups: County commissioner from Jackson County, Biologist from the Forest Service, Colorado Parks and Wildlife wolf specialists.
 CWP Parks and Wildlife Commission from Boulder Colorado.
 And CSU had Extension representatives, and Warner College from the Human Dimensions of Natural Resources and Fish, Wildlife, and Conservation Biology departments.
 A legislative liaison, and two individuals that were neither ranchers or environmentalists to serve as unbiased observers.
 A couple of retired instructors from CU and DU.

 This event has been cited throughout the state by multiple stakeholders and decision makers as connecting those interested in reintroducing wolves with ranchers that have to manage amongst them.
 Stanko Ranch Event Flyer Final (2)